inducer/boxtree/doc/misc.rst

     boxtree's `git repository <https://github.com/inducer/boxtree>`_

 * Faster M2Ls in the FMMLIB backend using precomputed rotation matrices.
-This change adds a *geo_data* parameter to the FMMLIB geometry wrangler constructor.
+This change adds an *optional_geo_data* parameter to the FMMLIB geometry wrangler constructor.

 Version 2018.2